getsolus/help-center-docs/docs/organization/core-values.md

 Lastly, a supportive community leads to faster problem-solving.
 Users can provide assistance to other users quickly.
 This improves the overall user experience and can prevent problems from escalating.

-The biggest way that we accomplish our value of Community is through Kindness.
+The most important aspect of our community is Kindness.
 Being kind makes people feel welcome, and more likely to stick around, thus strengthening our community.